Sainte Marie among the Iroquois: Museum redesign

-In the early 1990s a redesign of the "Fort" was executed.
-The entire site was rebuilt to match more closely what the original French mission was like.
+It was updated in the 1990s to make it more historically accurate to the original French Jesuit Mission.

 Money was raised along with grants, such as from the LWCF (Land and Water Conservation Fund), to fund the massive undertaking.
 The design was planned using research gathered from the Jesuit Relations, other first-hand accounts, and the design of Sainte Marie's sister mission - Sainte Marie among the Hurons.
 While the more historically accurate mission site was much smaller than the "French Fort", an interpretive center/museum was also built.
 This allowed Sainte Marie to have a variety of displays about Native and French culture ca. 1650.

 Closing and reopening of the museum

 By the early 2000s Sainte Marie was closed.
 This was due to waning public attendance (due to the mission never changing its programming) and budget cuts.
 However, a dedicated grassroots movement began to petition for the re-opening of the site.
 The Friends of Historic Onondaga Lake (FoHOL) formed as a non-profit volunteer based fund-raising organization that offered to run the site for the county.
-In 2004 Onondaga County Parks formed an agreement with FoHOL that the organization's volunteers would run the site, provide programming, and raise money to fund such endeavours.
+In 2004 Onondaga County Parks formed an agreement with FoHOL that the organization's volunteers would run the site, provide programming, and raise money to fund such endeavors.
 In return the County would allow the use of the facility, access to the museum's collection, and provide utilities/maintenance.

 The volunteers worked to replace the displays, some of which had been moved to other museums, and redesign the layout.
 It was also decided that the interpretive aspect of the museum would become 3rd-person.
 This allowed the volunteers, and the museum itself, to have some latitude in providing tours to the public.
 It meant that the tour guides could discuss what happened after the mission was abandoned, offer new/changing programming, and to tailor their tours to the interests of the groups who came.

+The organization stated that in 2008 it "lacked funds, community enthusiasm, profit centers, partnerships, financial support and fundamental managerial know-how."